therustymate/BRKDEC/README.md

 - **0% on conditional statements**
 - **180% on flow changes**

 Although the number of recovered conditional statements remained unchanged, the loss of loop recovery and the substantial increase in control-flow transfers significantly fragmented the reconstructed CFG.
-Because the overall algorithm remained partially interpretable, the net effectiveness was assessed at **approximately 65%**.

 ### Windows
 Windows operates in the same way, but the specific figures may differ (in actual experimental data, IDA Free, Ghidra, and Binary Ninja all showed improved results).
 As a result of emulation using QEMU, the binary’s normal operation was **tested 10 times, and all 10 tests confirmed normal functionality**.
 The difficulty of reverse engineering, even after (inadvertently) applying symbols, showed approximately **5-10% greater impact compared to Linux binaries.**